Acelvia/landmark/README.md

 Do not install dependencies with yarn or npm use:
 `expo install`

-Expo login info: user acelvia, command:
+Expo login info: user command:
 `expo login`

 You can logout from expo with: